-Shelburne’s rare surviving two-lane Covered Bridge was built in 1845 to span the Lamoille River in Cambridge, Vermont.
-The bridge’s distinguishing arch truss, which permitted longer spans, was patented in 1804 by Vermont inventor Theodore Burr.
+Take a stroll across Shelburne Museum’s rare, two-lane Covered Bridge, which was built in 1845 to span the Lamoille River in Cambridge, Vermont.
+Be sure to look up and admire the bridge’s distinguishing arch truss, patented in 1804 by Vermont inventor Theodore Burr.
+The ingenious design allowed for a longer, stronger bridge than had ever been possible before.